PatrickMilano21/morning-report/data/reports/morning_snapshot_2025-11-20.md

 **Slightly Bearish**: Price is down -0.86% with mixed signals.
 Notable factors: bearish price action, positive analyst sentiment.

 **Key Points:**
-- Apple's stock has performed well among the Magnificent Seven, contributing positively to investor sentiment despite fluctuations in other tech stocks.
+- Apple's stock declined 0.61%, underperforming the S&P 500's 1.15% drop due to tech sector weakness and AI competition concerns.
-- Foxconn plans to invest $2-3 billion annually in AI, which may improve Apple's production efficiency and product innovation.
+- Apple is investing significantly in AI, including a partnership with Foxconn to invest $2-3 billion annually in AI and automation to enhance manufacturing efficiency.

-- Berkshire Hathaway sold approximately 74% of its Apple shares since September 2023, disposing of about 677 million shares, reallocating $4.3 billion into Alphabet shares.
-- Apple stock is rallying near record highs supported by strong fundamentals including double-digit EPS growth and ongoing institutional interest despite Berkshire's stake reduction.
+### GOOGL

+**Statistics:**
+- Price: **289.45** (-3.36, -1.15%)
+- Previous Close: 292.81
+- Open: 304.55
+- Day Range: 288.67 - 306.41
+- Volume: 61,533,187 (Avg: 35,044,467)

+**Slightly Bearish**: Price is down -1.15% with mixed signals.
+Notable factors: strongly bearish price action, positive analyst sentiment.

+**Key Points:**
+- AI-Driven Growth: Alphabet's stock surge is largely attributed to its advancements in AI technology, particularly the launch of its new AI model, Gemini 3, which is enhancing revenue and boosting investor confidence.
+- Insider Transactions: Recent insider activity included 12 stock sales by Director John L. Hennessy totaling $168,034.10 on November 13, 2025, involving 600 shares of Class C Capital Stock, with an average sale value of approximately $14,002.84 per transaction.
+- Billionaire investor George Soros increased his stake in Alphabet (GOOGL) by 2,300% in Q3, signaling strong bullish sentiment and confidence in the stock's potential.
+- Alphabet unveiled its new AI model, Gemini 3, which delivers improved responses, driving a 3% stock rise and pushing market capitalization close to $4 trillion.

 ### NVDA